Thinking of solo travel but not sure where to start? START HERE!

 Here they are.

-These are getting rave reviews in the category of best walking sandals for women - whether hiking in nature or city wear.
+- These are getting rave reviews in the category of best walking sandals for women - whether hiking in nature or city wear.
 While a lot of people swear by the Chaco X2s, this is an alternative that seems to satisfy travelers who feel the Chacos are getting more hype than they’re worth.
 I can’t say; all I know is that I’ve used Tevas for long-term travel before and other than the smell (I believe that’s a problem of the past!) they were comfortable, and far less sophisticated than this Terra model so yes, absolutely worth a try, especially for people like me who need walking sandals for wide feet.
-That many Teva-lovers can't be wrong.
+That many Teva-lovers cant be wrong.

-Even though they stopped making my favorite model, I tried these on in a store and they were a super fit - utterly comfy sandals for walking.
+- Even though they stopped making my favorite model, I tried these on in a store and they were a super fit - utterly comfy sandals for walking.
 I haven’t bought a pair yet though (my closet overfloweth!) but I really like the color varieties, and the smoothness around the toe area, which is where I seem to be most sensitive.
 My Eccos (the ones they ‘improved’ by making them worse!) lasted me through an entire year of daily wear in Africa, not just in the city but on safari, on dirt roads, crossing rivers… and all sorts of other places I shouldn’t have been wearing them.
 This is why I personally rate the brand as best sandals for travel - any kind of travel.
-I'm thoroughly looking forward to trying these out!
+Im thoroughly looking forward to trying these out!

 Not all of us have perfect feet.
 In fact, many of us have problem feet - flat, wide, with spurs or plantar fasciitis, with odd arches or even uneven feet.
 That's why choosing the right sandals for sightseeing is so important - the wrong ones can make or break our holiday.